Chen-Abudi/mini-tic-tac-toe/README.md

 - Intro
 - Technologies
 - Techniques
-- How to start
+- How to Get Started
-- Additional link
+- Additional Link

 ## 🔎 Intro: